IBM-EPBL/IBM-Project-618-1658310273/Project Development Phase/Sprint 1/Dataset/readme.md

 Dataset have been modified from the Fruits 360 dataset from kaggle.
-Dataset have been cut short from 45k images to 28k images based on relevance ortance of particular fruits and vegetables.
+Dataset have been cut short from 45k images to 28k images based on relevance of particular fruits and vegetables.
 - [Enesh Naren A](https://github.com/Enesh1542)
 - [Suriya N](https://github.com/SuriyaNatarajan)